rwxrob/zet/20220324125435/README.md

 among many other things is just astounding.
 Fuck, I could even put *all* of Metasploit into a single binary.
 I think I might finally have something to present about at Defcon (not to mention KubeCon).

+I just have to make something big now (like `fluff`, which is just big enough) that supports Bonzai to start showing how people and begin to create Bonzai supported, modular, composable applications so that people can mix and match them together.
+I need to wrap something that already exists as well.